PurpleI2P/i2pd-android/README.md

 sudo apt-get install g++ openjdk-11-jdk gradle
 ```

-If your system provides gradle with version < 5.1, download it from gradle homepage:
+If your system provides gradle with version &lt; 5.1, download it from gradle homepage:

 https://gradle.org/install/